-Reminder to Gen Owners to update their unit parameters in Markets Gateway to reflect revised Start-up and Notification times, max run times, min run times, etc.

-- PJM Dispatch communicates whether fuel limited resources are required to be placed into Maximum Emergency Category for Hot Weather/Cold Weather Alerts. - PJM Dispatch reviews the load forecast, interchange forecast, the increased MW unavailability from the tables below and generator Times to Start (Start-Up + Notification in Markets Gateway) to confirm if the Day Ahead Market will be able to clear sufficient generation that can be on-line to meet the reliability needs of the system for the operating day.
+- Reminder to Gen Owners to update their unit parameters in Markets Gateway to reflect revised Start-up and Notification times, max run times, min run times, etc. This includes updating PLS schedule parameters as indicated in Manual 11 Section 2.3.4 - PJM Dispatch communicates whether resource limited units are required to be placed into Maximum Emergency Category for Hot Weather/Cold Weather Alerts. - PJM Dispatch reviews the load forecast, interchange forecast, the increased MW unavailability from the tables below and generator Times to Start (Start-Up + Notification in Markets Gateway) to confirm if the Day Ahead Market will be able to clear sufficient generation that can be on-line to meet the reliability needs of the system for the operating day.
 If sufficient generation cannot be cleared in the Day Ahead market based the start-up + notification time, the following processes will be used to commit generation in advance of the Day Ahead Market: